JBZoo/CSV-Blueprint/README.md

 * **GitHub Actions Integration:** Enables CSV validation automation within CI/CD pipelines to improve data quality control in pull requests and deployments.
 * **Flexible Reporting:** Offers integration capabilities with GitHub, Gitlab, TeamCity, and more.
 Outputs include a human-readable table for ease of understanding.
-[View Live Demo](https://github.com/jbzoo/csv-blueprint-Demo).

 <details>